Annual Registration Frequently Asked Questions

 Answer: No, however, effective July 1, 2005, the Board will only accept self-study programs from CPE sponsors that are approved by the Quality Assurance Services (QAS) program through the National Association of State Boards of Accountancy (NASBA).
 This provision does not waive the regulatory requirements of Chapter 4, in particular Section 4.3.6., which prohibits CPE credit for quizzers or programs requiring only the reading of reference guides/materials, professional literature or publications whether or not followed by a test.
 Therefore, reading of guides (such as PPC, RIA, CCH) or independent study for examinations continues to be prohibited.
 The AICPA CPE Direct program is now approved by QAS and accepted by the Board.
 Ethics CPE programs whether self-study, classroom, or other must still be approved by the Board.
 For a listing of QAS approved sponsors, please refer to learningmarket.org.

-Question: For 2010 compliance, does a new CPA licensee that passed the CPA examination (completion of all four exam sections) in the compliance period ending June 30, 2010, have to return the CPE report?
+Question: For 2015 compliance, does a new CPA licensee that passed the CPA examination (completion of all four exam sections) in the compliance period ending June 30, 2015, have to complete the online CPE report?

 Answer: Yes.
-All licensees must annually complete the CPE reporting form.
-The reporting form contains an affirmation for new licensees who passed the exam during the 2010 compliance period.
-These individuals are exempt from earning CPE but not from completing and returning the CPE reporting form to the Board office by August 1, 2011.
+All licensees must annually complete the online CPE reporting form.
+The online reporting form contains an affirmation for new licensees who passed the exam during the 2015 compliance period.
+These individuals are exempt from earning CPE but not from completing the online CPE reporting form by August 1, 2015.
 [4.1.5.]

 Question: When can a new CPA licensee begin accumulating CPE credits for compliance purposes?